-Is it for the purpose of executing or performing a duty, power or function of the Commissioner?
 Possibly.
-It has some connection with the collection of the correct amount of taxes.
-Administer the tax system: Arguably.
-IR is more likely to get a non-compliant taxpayer to agree to return the proper tax if it can show actual evidence of a compliant taxpayer's tax affairs.
-Implement the tax system: No. Improve, research, or reform the tax system: No. Does it support the execution or performance of any of the above?
-To the extent that there is an argument that the communications do not allow IR to perform or execute its duty to collect tax, the communication would seem to "support" that duty.
+It has some connection with the

+collection of the correct

+amount of taxes.

+Arguably.
+IR is more likely

+to get a non-compliant

+taxpayer to agree to return

+the proper tax if it can

+show actual evidence of a

+compliant taxpayer's tax

+affairs.

+No.

+No.

+To the extent that there

+is an argument that the

+is all alguillette that the

+communications do not

+•

+communications do not

+communications do not allow IR to perform or

+communications do not allow IR to perform or execute its duty to collect